-To give an example of a situation where the moral conflict would definitely be taken to the point of violence, consider two good people trapped in a cave and knowing when they will be able to escape but having only enough food for one of them to survive that long.
+To give a non-real-world-politics-infected example of a situation where the moral conflict would be taken to the point of violence, consider two good people trapped in a cave and knowing when they'll be able to escape but having only enough food for one of them to survive that long.
 The moral course of action (for either agent) is to try to save whichever of them they think is more strategically important to the forces of good.
 In most cases, this will be themselves, as they're very likely to have at least some disagreement in how a person should act, but obviously both people think they have the right side of every disagreement.
 So if they both understood the lesson of this article, they'd fight to the death in complete good spirits and without any anger between them.
 (We're discounting the risk of this resulting in both of them dying.)

 Abortion is the most common context this is ignored in real life.
 Tons of people say things like "If you think it's immoral, you don't have to do it, but you do you and I'll do me".
 That's right; if you think I'm murdering someone, just don't participate and stop complaining.
 (Nevermind the fact that they are forcing you to participate by funding it with tax money...)
 A lot of "you're not the one doing it so it's not your decision" arguments rest on this, including the ones people make against violent vegan activism.